longsleep/yoga3pro-linux/Yoga 3 Linux HOWTO.md

 * GPU sometimes hangs after resume - X is dead

 * HiDPI with external displays is a little flaky and can result in strange redraw issues

+* Camera quality is terrible and blurry / Does not seem to be able to record 1080p.

+* Fan does run all the time at low speed.
+No way to read fan speed nor control it.

 # Extra steps after installing Ubuntu